miniflux/website/src/docs/installation.md

 Note that you could also use the [Miniflux APT repository](howto.html#apt-repo) instead of downloading manually the Debian package.

+Since Miniflux v2.0.25, the Debian package is available for multiple architectures: `amd64`, `arm64`, and `armhf`.

 If you don't want to run the SQL migrations manually each time you upgrade Miniflux, set the environment variable: `RUN_MIGRATIONS=1` in `/etc/miniflux.conf`.

 <p class="info">